 6. Befriend zippered pouches & ziplock bags!

-My friend, if you haven't already discovered this trick, then you need to get onto it ASAP!
-Zippered pouches are an awesome way to get rid of bulky packaging, reduce storage space and contain items in an easy-to-follow system.
-Use them to store puzzles, learning games, craft supplies, notebooks, small toys, toys in the car... the options are endless!
+If you haven't already discovered this trick, then you need to get onto it ASAP!
+Zippered pouches are an awesome way to get rid of bulky packaging, reduce storage space and contain items in an easy-to-use system.
+Zippered pouches can be used to store puzzles, learning games, craft supplies, notebooks, small toys, toys in the car... the options are endless!

 7. Choose functional storage options that suit your style

 Being organised doesn't have to look boring or ugly!
-In fact, it is the perfect way to integrate your own personal style with functionality.
-Try wicker baskets or crates for an aesthetically pleasing storage solution, or DIY an existing piece to make it customizable for your needs and style.
+In fact, fun storage solutions are the perfect way to integrate your own personal style with functionality.
+Try wicker baskets or painted crates, or DIY an existing piece to make it customizable for your needs and style.

 8. Get creative with labels

-Labels are integral for keeping on top of toy organisation, as they make it infinitely easier for your kids to find what they're after and help with pack up!
-Labels on tubs and baskets can suit your style also, with blackboard labels, iron-on transfers, label tape or simple cardboard labels popular options.
-Picture labels with words are best for younger children as they learn to read.
+Labels are integral for keeping on top of toy organisation, as they make it infinitely easier for your kids to find what they're after and help with pack up too!
+Labels on tubs and baskets can also be made to suit your style, with the choice of blackboard labels, iron-on transfers, label tape or simple cardboard labels.
+Picture labels with words are best for younger children as they learn their letters.
 Get your FREE label printables to organise your toys on the button below!

-9. The Ikea Kallax unit offers versatile and functional toy storage
+9. Try the Ikea Kallax unit for versatile and functional toy storage

-The Ikea Kallax storage unit is a popular storage piece with parents as its separated compartments keep toys and books in easy-to-find categories.
-It also has the storage shelf on top to display items or hold larger toys.
-These handy units can be placed inside a closet (like the one below), or against the wall in a playroom or bedroom without taking up a huge amount of floor space.
+The Ikea Kallax storage unit is a popular storage piece for families, as the separated compartments keep toys and books in easy-to-find categories.
+The flat top can also be used to display items or hold larger toys.
+These handy units can be placed inside a closet, or against the wall in a playroom or bedroom without taking up a huge amount of floor space.

 10. Look for 'hidden' storage options

-Toys don't necessarily have to be out in a bedroom or playroom - if you are lucky enough to have extra cupboard or closet space, then you can easily hide them away.
+Toys don't necessarily have to be out in a bedroom or playroom - if you are lucky enough to have extra cupboard or closet space, then you can easily tuck them away.
 Wide and deep shelves are best for holding large tubs, game boards and bulkier items.
-You could even remove cupboard doors to store the toys away, but still have them easily accessible.
+You could even remove cupboard doors to hide the toys, but still have them easily accessible.

 12. Use clear storage pouches to contain smaller items